ianorlin/dependsdiff/README.md

 Instead this provides a way if there is a metapackage like in ubuntu the ubuntu-desktop lubuntu-desktop metapackages will show the differences from the default installed systems which can help new users know what dependencies will be installed over a base installation.

+Also note this program is built on the assumption you do not have shell access to the host machine like for people who join an irc channel.
+If you do have host access is probably easier and better tested just to use apt-cache unmet <package name>
+Feel free to test and report issue or even contribute code.